Instructions for Authors

 If you have questions about ordering reprints, please contact Gail Hallman at 1-800-635-7181, ext.
 8175, or email@example.com.

 Return your proofs.
-Please return the page proofs to the managing editor via courier within 72 hours of receipt.
+Please return your corrected page proofs to the managing editor within 7 days of receipt via email (firstname.lastname@example.org) or courier to the following address:

 Journal of Law and Economics